-5.3-13 Lost and Found
+Lost and Found

-Textbooks are turned over to the Library and may be claimed for a fee.
+It is the responsibility of every student to take care of their school materials and personal belongings and TCIS is not responsible for any lost items.
+We encourage students to label all items to minimize the risk of lost items.
+Lost and Found items are turned over to the Library and may be claimed for a fee.
 Other items may be turned in or claimed at the Registrar's office.
 The registrar is in charge of the Lost & Found cabinet.
 If you have a lost item, check the Lost & Found cabinet and see the registrar to claim the item.
-Unclaimed items will be donated to a charity after the semester.
-Two weeks before the end of the semester the Registrar will issue a letter reminding parents to inspect the Lost & Found cabinet to claim items before the deadline.
+Unclaimed items will be donated to a charity after two weeks.

-5.3-14 Change of Address
+Change of Address

-Students or parents are expected to notify the Registrar's office when their address or telephone number has changed so that the school is able to contact the parent or guardian without delay, in case of emergency.
+Students or parents are expected to notify the Registrar's office when their address, email, or telephone number has changed so that the school is able to contact the parent or guardian without delay, in case of emergency.

-5.3-15 General Statement on Racism and Sexism
+General Statement on Racism and Sexism